lammps/lammps/doc/src/Speed_packages.rst

    with all its accelerator packages installed.
 Note however that the INTEL and KOKKOS packages require you to choose one of their hardware options when building for a specific platform.
 I.e. CPU or Phi option for the INTEL package.
-Or the OpenMP, Cuda, Hip, Sycl, or Phi  option for the KOKKOS package.
-Or the OpenCL, Hip, or Cuda for the GPU package.
+Or the OpenMP, CUDA, HIP, SYCL, or Phi option for the KOKKOS package.
+Or the OpenCL, HIP, or CUDA option for the GPU package.

 These are the exceptions.
 You cannot build a single executable with: